-States receiving JABG funding must establish a planning body, generally referred to as a Juvenile Crime Enforcement Coalition (JCEC).
+States receiving JABG funds must establish a planning body, generally referred to as a Juvenile Crime Enforcement Coalition (JCEC).
 This role is fulfilled by the ACJJ in Virginia.
 Localities receiving JABG grants through the state must also establish a JCEC.

 JABG funds may be awarded to local units of government or state agencies.
 Most funds are distributed directly to local units of government through an established formula.
 In Virginia, remaining funds are directed specifically to rural localities or are used for grants to state agencies.
-Virginia was awarded \$1,096,400 in JABG funds in 2009, which was approximately 14.1% more than the 2008 award.
+Virginia was awarded \$1,051,400 in JABG funds in 2010, which was approximately 4.1% less than the 2009 award.